 If main campus closes and/or cancels classes, the Clemson University Nursing building will also be closed / classes canceled.
 If, for some reason, government offices in Greenville County are closed and our main campus is open, the CU Nursing building will be closed - following Greenville County.
 Some of our clinical placement cancelations are driven by local school district closings.
-Please check with your instructor if you are uncertain of whether or not your class is cancelled.
+Please check with your preceptor or clinical faculty if you are uncertain of whether or not your class is cancelled.